simondoesstuff/ChandaChall/README.md

 Simon Walker
 2/20/2022

+---

+My algorithm can solve the largest dataset in 135 seconds.

 # Trickle Algorithm

 For a dataset of $N$ nodes, the algorithm performs an insertion into the graph for each node.